Zunaeed-Imran/React.js_Full_Course_in_Bangla/README.md

 - `React_boostrap.jsx` in this file we practice boostrap in React also add inline css style.
 - `State.jsx` in this file we practice state , setState and event handler (using class not function,) (We make count app in this practice file).
 - 'condational_rendering' in that file we practice Condational rendering, ternary, short circuit ().
+- 'Event_Handeler' from this file we practice OnChange Event Handler(it show the input text in realtime).

 ## What was my fault and what i learn in this project.